Redocly/redocly-cli/docs/quickstart.md

 ```bash
 redocly preview-docs openapi.yaml
 ```
+The `redocly preview-docs` command triggers the creation of the doc preview for your API descriptions on your local machine.
+Once the doc preview has been generated, a url is printed as output to the CLI, as seen in the example below.

-The output takes a few moments to build, and then lets you know the host and port where the preview server is running - usually `http://localhost:8080`.
+The API Doc preview takes a few moments to build.
+Upon completion, it provides the host and port where the preview server runs - typically `http://localhost:8080`.

 ```
 Using Redoc community edition.